abebeos/PowerPC/README.md

 # Barrier-Free PowerPC OSS-Development.

-What are we doing here?
+## What are we doing here?

-* We process several PowerPC OSS related development task.
+* We process several PowerPC OSS related development taskσ.
 * We identify barriers and file issues.
 * We process those issues in order to eliminate the barriers.

-Why?
+## Why?

 This results in a more barrier-free PowerPC OSS Development, which makes it more accessible to interested newcomers.